Vae-Pesrine/RM2025_SENTRY/Readme.md

 ## TODO
  - [ ] fix the bug of ground segmentation when running on the center terrain
  - [ ] fix the bug of free space recovery (tf warning of repeated data when processing the recovery plugin)
- - [ ] add the scan context helping relocalization when the odometry drifts
+ - [ ] add the scan context helping relocalization when the odometry drifts(waiting for optimization)
  - [ ] add the stc

 ## **1.Framework**